Article · Root Causes of JavaScript Test Flakiness

 • Increasing global timeouts to mask underlying async race conditions

-• Overriding actionability checks with { force: true }, causing false positives
+• Overriding actionability checks with { force: true }, causing false positives on elements that should not be interactable

 • Failing to account for CSS transitions or layout shifts that temporarily block interaction